hbctraining/Intro-to-rnaseq-hpc-salmon-flipped/lessons/04b_data_organization.md

 ## Implementing data management best practices

+In a [previous lesson](../04a_data_organization.md) we describe the data lifecycle and the different aspects to consider when working on your own projects.
+Here, we implement some of those strategies to get ourselves setup before we begin with any analysis.

 ### Planning and organization

 For each experiment you work on and analyze data for, it is considered best practice to get organized by creating a planned storage space (directory structure).
 We will start by creating a directory that we can use for the rest of the workshop.
 First, make sure that you are in your home directory.